 Is the Academy more difficult?

 No. All Academy courses follow the NC standard course of study.
 What's different is the integration of engineering topics into core classes, interdisciplinary teaching, and project-based learning.
 Work-based learning and soft skills are also a strong focus in Academy classes.
 Academy students have many projects that involve working in a team and giving presentations.
-Students are challenged to apply the knowledge and to develop skills rather than memorize information for a final assessment.
+Students are challenged to apply the knowledge and develop skills rather than memorize information for a final assessment.

 Are there any conflicts with athletics or clubs?